 I can't believe that after over a year of blogging, this is my first salmon recipe!
 Salmon is probably the seafood that is most regularly cooked in our home so I cannot fathom why I am just now sharing a recipe with you!
 So as a consolation prize, let me share a more exquisite salmon recipe with you... pistachio-crusted salmon.

 I first tried pistachio-crusted salmon at a local steakhouse on my birthday last year.
-I know, who orders seafood at a steakhouse?
+You might be thinking, who orders seafood at a steakhouse?
 I do.
 And as soon as I took that first bite, I was instantly inspired.
 This dish is drool-worthy amazing.
 Somehow the nutty pistachio mixed with the honey, lemon and garlic flavours in the glaze work wonders when combined with wild salmon.
 I just knew that I had to make my own version of pistachio-crusted salmon.
 And lucky for you, after some trial and error, here it is!

 What makes this dish even better is that despite the ultra sophisticated persona it ensues, it is a one pan meal that takes less than 20 minutes to make!
 That's what I love about salmon.
 No matter how exquisite the dish, it is so quick and easy to make.
 It truly makes the perfect weeknight dinner.

-- 2 wild salmon fillets, approximately 6 ounces (175 g) grams each
+- wild salmon - fillets (approximately 6 ounces (175 g) grams each)

 - salt and pepper